5 health benefits of cold water swimming

 If you had to assign one attribute to the kind of people who jump into ice-encrusted lakes for fun, it would probably be: weird.
 But, if pushed for a second, I bet it would be: healthy.

 Overweight, lethargic, bad skin, thin hair.
-These are not adjectives often associated with those crazy cold water enthusiasts.
+These are not adjectives often associated with those crazy freezing water enthusiasts.
 Try: athletic, youthful and toned with good complexions and lots of energy.
-So, what’s their secret?
-What are the real health benefits of regular exposure to cold water and are they available to normal people without masochistic tendencies?
+So, what's their secret?
+What are the real beneficial health outcomes of regular exposure to cold water and are they available to normal people without masochistic tendencies?

 1. Boosts your immune system